Molcas/OpenMolcas/doc/source/users.guide/programs/rasscf.rst

 .. warning::

-   This program requires an external package to run
+   This program requires an external package to run.

 The Stochastic-CASSCF :cite:`limanni2016` has been developed since 2015 by Li Manni and Alavi, initially into a locally modified version of |molcas| and now available in |openmolcas|.